CoCoNut-UvA/coconut/docs/source/calculator.rst

         return node;
     }

-You do need to include the *ccngen/trav.h* file for these functions.
+You need to include the *ccngen/trav.h* file for these functions.

 Adding a traversal
 ==================

 Thus, we have a read and print part, but are still missing the evaluate part of the REPL.
-To add the evaluate we add a new traversal to coconut.
+Hence, we add a new traversal to evaluate an expression.
-Add the following to the src/calc.ccn file:
+Add the following to the src/calc.ccn file.

 .. code-block:: text